 - Registered with the state; with no more than 6 children

-Losing a job is very stressful.
+Being laid off can be very stressful.
 Hopefully, our resources help you find the help you need until you get back to work.
 Being unemployed is difficult, but it can also be the best thing that happened to you.
-It may have released you from a dead-end job that you hated, and set you on a new path to go to school or start your own business.
+It may have released you from a dead-end job that you hated and set you on a new path to go to school or start your own business.
 Be assured, whatever happens, know you are the master of your own fate!

-Use all the tools you need, to get through this difficult time, you will be back to work or finish school before you know it.
-There are many more things you can do to get help will bills, go back to school, and even get help with home repairs.
-If you have any questions, email us at email@example.com, leave a comment below or visit our Facebook page.
+Use all the tools you need to get through this difficult time.
+You will be back to work or finish school before you know it.
+You can do many more things to get help will bills, go back to school, and even get help with home repairs.
+If you have any questions, email us at email@example.com, leave a comment below, or visit our Facebook page.